 Furthermore, to divulge information that empowers and encourages the diverse community of Latino / Hispanic immigrants in the state to generate movements, so that they can be more involved in social, political and economic changes that benefit them.

-Enlace Latino NC is an independent nonprofit news organization.
+Enlace Latino NC is an digital independent nonprofit news organization.
 We are the first digital media in Spanish that covers politics, government, immigration, and community affairs in North Carolina.
+We publish nonpartisan and truthful journalism, professional and investigative news in several ways: a website, podcast, a radio show and newsletters aimed at different Latino immigrant communities in our region.

 Who we serve

-Passionate about research and the community, her work has been recognized with more than 29 national journalism awards by the National Association of Hispanic Publications of the United States (NAHP).
+Social communicator-journalist.
+Born in Colombia.
+Passionate about research and the community, her work has been recognized with more than 24 national journalism awards by the National Association of Hispanic Publications of the United States (NAHP).

 She considers that now more than ever, it is urgent to create new journalistic spaces that tell well-written, informative, and educational stories providing the community with the necessary tools to make informed decisions.

-She has been a reporter for the newspaper La Noticia for the Raleigh / Durham area, Acento Latino, the Spanish-language publication of the Fayetteville Observer newspaper circulating in and around Cumberland County.
+She has been a reporter for the newspaper La Noticia for the Raleigh / Durham area, as well as collaborating editor for the Charlotte, Winston Salem, and Asheville areas.
+For three years, she was also a correspondent in Raleigh for Accent Latino, the Spanish-language publication of the Fayetteville Observer newspaper circulating in and around Cumberland County.

 His work has been recognized with more than 20 national journalism awards by the National Association of Hispanic Publications of the United States (NAHP).